react-native-webrtc/react-native-callkeep/README.md

 ### checkIfBusy

+_This feature is available only on IOS._

 Checks if there are any active calls on the device and returns a promise with a boolean value (`true` if there're active calls, `false` otherwise).
-_This feature is available only on iOS._

 ```js
 RNCallKeep.checkIfBusy();